software design and architecture stack

 Do not refer to a grouping of accounts as an

-, it does not depend on the collection name
+better to use accounts, it does not depend on the collection name

 inconsistent spelling is also disinformation